Analysis of a fully discrete approximation for the classical Keller--Segel model: lower and a priori bounds

 As the domain we take the square $\overline\Omega = [-1/2, 1/2]^2$.
 The evolution starts from the bell-shaped initial data

-which fulfill a homogeneous Neumann boundary condition approximately\footnote{If $C_0$ is quite small, the Neumann boundary condition on $(u_0, v_0)$ is not approximately null.
-For this reason, we only take $C_0$ bigger or equal to 40.}.
+which conditions fulfill a homogeneous Neumann boundary condition approximately\footnote{If $C_u$ and $C_v$ are quite small, the Neumann boundary condition on $(u_0, v_0)$ is not approximately null.
+For this reason, we only take \rf{$\cteU$} bigger or equal to 40.}.
 It should be noticed that $u_0$ is centered at the origin $(0,0)$, whereas $v_0$ is centered at the midpoint of the top edge of the domain.

-For each $C_0$, one can compute that $\int_\Omega u_0(\x)\,\dx\in (0,4\pi)$; therefore, problem \eqref{KS} with \eqref{IC}--\eqref{BC} has a unique, smooth solution.
+From now on, it is assumed that the constant $C_v$ and $C_u$ are the same.
+Then, for each $\cteU$, one can compute that $\int_\Omega u_0(\x)\,\dx\in (0,4\pi)$; therefore, problem \eqref{KS} with \eqref{IC}--\eqref{BC} has a unique, smooth solution.
 As a result of this experiment, we expect diffusion and chemotaxis transfer of cells (the $u$ component of the solution) from the center of the domain toward the top edge, where the highest concentration of chemical agent (the $v$ component of the solution) is found.

 For the spacial discretization, we introduce the $\mathcal{P}_1$ finite element space $X_h$ associated with an \emph{acute} mesh $\mathcal{T}_h$ defined as follows.
 From an $\Nsquare\times\Nsquare$ uniform grid, obtained by dividing $\Omega$ into macroelements consisting of squares, we construct the mesh $\mathcal{T}_h$ by splitting each macroelement into $14$ acute triangles as indicated in Figure \ref{fig:acute_macrolement}.
 This way, for $\Nsquare = 50$, we define a mesh consisting of 35,000 acute triangles and 17,701 vertices with mesh size $h\simeq 0.0101247$.
-Selecting $\cteUV=70$, we compute $N=50$ time iterations using scheme~(\ref{eq:u_h})--(\ref{eq:v_h}) with time step $k=10^{-4}$.
+Selecting $\cteU=70$, we compute $N=50$ time iterations using scheme~(\ref{eq:u_h})--(\ref{eq:v_h}) with time step $k=10^{-4}$.
 Snapshots of the simulations at times $t_n=0$, $2.5\cdot 10^{-3}$ and $5\cdot 10^{-3}$ are collected in Figure~\ref{fig:test1_cu70}.
-The same test is repeated for $\cteUV\in\{40,50,60\}$, checking that positivity of the numerical solution is preserved over time iterations.
+The same test is repeated for $\cteU\in\{40,50,60\}$, checking that positivity of the numerical solution is preserved over time iterations.
 In all these cases, the qualitative behavior expected in chemotaxis phenomena is obtained.